MinaFoundation/minimina/README.md

 sudo apt-get update
 sudo apt-get install -y minimina
 ```
-**Note:**  The `stable` repository contains the release version of MiniMina, while `unstable` mirrors the current state of the `main` branch in the repository.
+**Note 1:**  The `stable` repository contains the release version of MiniMina, while `unstable` mirrors the current state of the `main` branch in the repository.
 Choose accordingly based on your needs.

+**Note 2:** MiniMina deb package is known to work on Ubuntu 18.04, Ubuntu 20.04, Debian 10, Debian 11.
+Installing it on other systems may necessitate adjusting or installing additional dependent libraries or packages.

 ## Usage